 These are the basic first aid treatments and remedies you should consider immediately after being stung.
 After that, observe the sting site and the rest of your body for any symptoms of an allergic reaction.
 Seek immediate professional help if necessary.

 For more severe allergic reactions, the medical professionals that will hopefully reach you in time may do any of the following:

-- Local wound care with antibiotic ointments.
+- Perform local wound care with antibiotic or corticosteroid ointments.

-Even if you’ve been stung by bees or wasps before and you haven’t experienced any allergies, that doesn’t mean that you won’t develop a severe allergic reaction to a hornet sting the next time.
-That’s why it’s always important to watch out for hornet nests and to always be prepared when hiking in the wilderness.
-Protective clothing, insect repellents, and a pack of antihistamines should always be at your disposal, together with a travel buddy for extra safety.
+Even if you’ve been stung by bees or wasps before and haven’t had an allergic reaction, this doesn’t mean that you won’t develop a severe allergic reaction to a hornet sting the next time.
+This is why it’s always important to watch out for hornet nests.
+Make sure you’re always prepared when hiking in the wilderness.
+Always take protective clothing, insect repellent, and a pack of antihistamines with you as well as a travel buddy for extra safety.